GerHobbelt/owemdjee/README.md

 ## checking out the competition / compatriots for Qiqqa + re-use useful components

 - **bibtool** [📁](./bibtool) [🌐](https://github.com/GerHobbelt/bibtool) -- a tool for manipulating BibTeX data bases.
 BibTeX provides a mean to integrate citations into LaTeX documents.
 BibTool allows the manipulation of BibTeX files which goes beyond the possibilities -- and intentions -- of BibTeX.
+- **calibre** [📁](./calibre) [🌐](https://github.com/GerHobbelt/calibre) -- an e-book manager.
+It can view, convert, edit and catalog e-books in all of the major e-book formats.
+It can also talk to e-book reader devices.
+It can go out to the internet and fetch metadata for your books.
+It can download newspapers and convert them into e-books for convenient reading.
+It is cross platform, running on Linux, Windows and macOS.
+- **cef-pdf** [📁](./cef-pdf) [🌐](https://github.com/GerHobbelt/cef-pdf) -- a command line utility (with embedded HTTP server as an optional mode) for creating PDF documents from HTML content.
+It uses Google Chrome browser's [Chromium Embedded Framework (CEF)](https://bitbucket.org/chromiumembedded/cef/overview) library for all it's internal work; loading urls, rendering HTML & CSS pages and PDF printing, therefore, it produces perfect, accurate, excellent quality PDF documents.
 - **citation-abbreviations** [📁](./citation-abbreviations) [🌐](https://github.com/GerHobbelt/abbreviations) -- Journal Title Abbreviations
 - **JabRef-abbreviations** [📁](./JabRef-abbreviations) [🌐](https://github.com/GerHobbelt/jabref-abbreviations) --   Jabref journal name abbreviations: some journal require you to use the abbreviated names for journals.
 If you have to change this manually, it's quite cumbersome to do.
 Luckily there exist tools to help.
 [Jabref](http://jabref.sourceforge.net) is open source bibliography reference manager.
 It has an option to abbreviate journal names.
 However, when it comes to Physics journals, the internal list is far from complete.